 Though my behaviours around food changed over time, it was only when I cottoned onto the fact that diets, restriction and deprivation can actually cause weight gain and food obsession, that things really started to change for me.
 I worked with a coach and earnestly began to work towards Intuitive Eating.

 The next remarkable step in my journey was learning how to meditate – and then developing a daily practice.
 Over time I realised that what I was doing was working in 3 realms; those of the body, mind and spirit.
 And this is my unique offering to you.

 I am so grateful for the journey I’m on.
 Understanding my relationship with food has been and continues to be an extraordinary and rich experience.

 This is a journey about developing curiosity

 It’s about discovering longings and yearnings

 It is a journey into the centre of the heart itself.

 The nitty gritty about me

-I’m a registered Intuitive Eating Counsellor, certified MB-EAT (Mindfulness-Based Eating Awareness Training) teacher and a qualified Self Esteem teacher with the More to Life Programme.
-Over my 20 years’ involvement with More to Life, I have had the privilege of working with many many people supporting and empowering them to become more of their authentic selves.
-I’m a member of ASDAH (Association for Size Diversity And Health) and have a Health At Every Size (HAES), weight inclusive and weight neutral approach to my work.
+I’m a registered Intuitive Eating Counsellor, certified MB-EAT (Mindfulness-Based Eating Awareness Training) teacher and a qualified Self Esteem mentor with the More to Life Programme.
+Over the 25 years I’ve been involved with More to Life, I have had the privilege of coaching hundreds of people to become more of their authentic selves.
+I’m a member of ASDAH (Association for Size Diversity And Health), a professional member of The Center for Mindful Eating (TCME) and have a Health At Every Size (HAES), weight inclusive and weight neutral approach to my work.